elainechan/elainechan.github.io/src/pages/20190421-cybersecurity-threat-intelligence-cycle/index.md

 }
 </style>

-Priority intelligence requirements (PIRs) are intelligence requirements which are critical to accomplishing the mission.
-Basically, they are a handful of IRs that are more important than all other IRs: the manager approves a prioritized list of IRs and designates some of them as PIRs.

 ## Collection Requirements
 Collection requirements inform data collection operations in the intelligence cycle.
 The first part is to identify, prioritize, and document observables and inputs that are needed to fullfil IRs.
 The second part is to specify the technical implementations needed to fulfill collection requirements.
+This [blog post](https://www.flashpoint-intel.com/blog/oversight-of-intelligence-operations-begins-with-collections-management/) has a good example of developing collection requirements.

 ## References
 - [On TTPs](http://ryanstillions.blogspot.com/2014/04/on-ttps.html)